Part II: 3 Days In Railay Beach

 Not as high as its panoramic rival in neighboring Ko Phi Phi, the Railay Beach viewpoint gets a lot fewer visitors – a definite plus!
-Getting up here isn’t easy and shouldn’t be attempted if it has been recently raining (trust me).
+Getting up here isn’t easy and shouldn’t be attempted if it has been recently raining.
 About halfway to the Princess Cave Beach, you’ll see warning signs and a set of ropes heading up the cliff.
-Yeap – this is it!
-The slippery climb takes about 20 minutes, as monkeys mock you from the canopy.
-Prepare to get muddy, bring plenty of water, and don’t even think about wearing flip flops!
-From the viewpoint, there is a challenging path to a ‘secret lagoon’, but we opted out.
+The slippery climb takes about 20 minutes.
+Prepare to get muddy, bring plenty of water, and don’t even think about wearing flip-flops!
+From this viewpoint, there is a challenging path to a ‘secret lagoon’, but we opted out.
 The viewpoint is best visited just after sunrise and during high tide East Railay.

 The Promenade & Food Scene

 Running up much of East Railay is its narrow promenade.
 The swampy beach on this end of Railay is not a place you want to go for a dip, making the concrete open-air mall a little easier to swallow.
 Since Railay is quite isolated and requires a boat in and out of, the promenade actually comes in very handy even though it’s the obvious sign of just how overdeveloped this once beautiful piece of land is.

 The promenade is busiest at its center and gets quieter as you move northbound.
-Its narrow path is lined with ubiquitous tour operators, massage huts, mini markets and budget eateries where – with the exception of the resort restaurants – it looked to me that it’s ‘eat and drink at your own risk’.
-It is from here that I suggest to book tours and onward journeys if you haven’t already done so.
-Heck, you can even book a bus to Singapore!
-We compared prices and bargained at a few stalls, eventually coming to the conclusion that prices are quite fixed.
+Its narrow path is lined with ubiquitous tour operators, massage huts, mini markets, and budget eateries where – with the exception of the resort restaurants – it looked to me that it’s ‘eat and drink at your own risk’.